 - Interns must have an on-site supervisor who agrees to oversee the satisfactory completion of a set of activities determined jointly by supervisor and intern, and approved by the overseeing economics faculty member.
 These activities must be outlined on an Internship Contract form which the student must complete and submit to the Economics Department prior to the semester in which the internship is to be undertaken.

 - Internships may be paid or unpaid.

-- Internships typically commence at the beginning of the academic quarter.
-Weekly hours are scheduled so that the internship can be completed by the end of the quarter.
+- Internships typically commence at the beginning of the semester.
+Weekly hours are scheduled so that the internship can be completed by the end of the semester

-- a. an internship evaluation form is sent by the Department of Economics to the on-site supervisor during the seventh or eighth week of the quarter.
+- an internship evaluation form is sent by the Department of Economics to the on-site supervisor during the seventh or eighth week of the semester.

-- H. While it is possible to earn up to eight units of credit for Economics 575, only under extraordinary circumstances, and with approval of the Economics Department chair, may the second internship be undertaken with the same entity as the first.
+- While it is possible to earn up to six units of credit for internships under Economics 5751/5752/5753, only under extraordinary circumstances, and with approval of the Economics Department chair, may the second internship be undertaken with the same entity as the first.